 Recognizing the impact such experiences may have in establishing lifelong habits of physical activity and fitness, the program stresses inclusiveness and values collaborative effort.
 Beginning with children as young as ten years old in one-week learn to row sessions and continuing through sequentially more advanced middle and high school programs, YCR offers unique access to this non-traditional sport to children at all levels of fitness.
 Each participant benefits daily from the experience of rowing on the Housatonic River as they are taught the basics of stroke technique and are encouraged in the art of group enterprise.
 The programs designed to ensure that all share common experiences and to achieve goals on a daily basis.
 They learn to trust and value their teammates and the environment, to take responsibility for their actions, and to build self-confidence from their accomplishments.
 Parents happily report how the life lessons of discipline, teamwork, and commitment are incorporated into every facet of their children’s lives.

 Another very important component of YCR is our accessibility to various community agencies.
-During the summer, YCR provides transportation to and from the boathouse that enables youth from the following organizations to enjoy their own learn to row program: the Recreation Center in Derby, the Boy’s and Girl’s Club of the Lower Naugatuck Valley, the ANSEOX (Ansonia, Seymour, Oxford) Girl Scouts Camp, the American School for the Deaf and Junta for Progressive Action, which is New Haven’s oldest Latino community-based organization.
+During the summer, YCR provides transportation to and from the boathouse that enables youth access to the Gilder Boathouse and their own learn to row program.
+Just some of the groups that have taken part in our outreach programs are: the Recreation Center in Derby, the Boy’s and Girl’s Club of the Lower Naugatuck Valley, the ANSEOX (Ansonia, Seymour, Oxford) Girl Scouts Camp, the American School for the Deaf and Junta for Progressive Action, which is New Haven’s oldest Latino community-based organization.
 Close to 900 boys and girls each year now have the opportunity to learn a new sport through YCR’s collaboration with these organizations.

 To coach and mentor so many interested young people YCR draws from a diverse base of undergraduate rowers from around the country.
 The greatest reward comes from former participants who are coming home from college and wish to spend their summer giving back to the next generation of rowers.
-YCR’s staff of fifteen coaches instills the lessons of teamwork, discipline, responsibility and commitment into each practice.
-YCR has also actively participated in the last three Derby Day celebrations by holding an open house accessible by shuttle bus from downtown.
+YCR’s coaching staff instills the lessons of teamwork, discipline, responsibility and commitment into each practice.
+YCR has also actively participated in past Derby Day celebrations by holding an open house accessible by shuttle bus from downtown.
 Tours have been given to the many interested area residents who wish to see the facility and learn more about YCR activities and the sport of rowing.